jamf/authchanger/README.md

 * authchanger -debug -reset -Okta -Notify -preLogin CustomMechanism:Something AnotherCustomMechanism:Notify

-  Will reset the authdb then add NoMAD Login+Okta settings as well as the Okta notify mechanism, followed by adding the two custom mechanisms before the login window open.
+  Will reset the authdb then add NoMAD Login+Okta settings as well as the Okta notify mechanism, followed by adding the two custom mechanisms before the login window is shown.
 The -debug flag will show you the resulting output without actually making the change.

 ## Pull from Defaults - WIP

 authchanger should use UserDefaults to look up settings and apply as appropriate.
 As a CLI app we'll have to init with suite, which might actually work really well as you'll then be able to override from the CLI as necessary.

-Current thinking is "menu.nomad.login.mechanisms" as the default domains.
+Current thinking is "com.jamf.connect.authchanger" and "menu.nomad.authchanger" as the default domains.